Newton's theorem of revolving orbits: Proposition 44

-- Proposition 45; Problem 31
+Proposition 45; Problem 31

 To find the motion of the apsides in orbits approaching very near to circles.

 In this Proposition, Newton derives the consequences of his theorem of revolving orbits in the limit of nearly circular orbits.
-This approximation is generally valid for planetary orbits and the orbit of the Moon about the Earth.
+This approximation is valid for the orbit of the Moon about the Earth, the problem that may have been Newton's motivation for developing the theorem.
 This approximation also allows Newton to consider a great variety of central force laws, not merely inverse-square and inverse-cube force laws.